Veterans Voices: Man joined Navy as barber, never cut hair

-He got the job, even though he couldn’t cut hair.
-At all.
-Some were patient with him– others weren’t.
+He got the job, even though he couldn’t cut his hair at all.
+Some were patient with him — others weren’t.

 “I was worried about getting tossed over the side,” he said.